← Back to 史記

 34

-When King Wu died, Wugeng and the lords of Guan and Cai rebelled; the young king had the Duke of Zhou crush them and set Weizi in Song to carry on Yin's line.
+When King Wu died, Wugeng and the lords of Guan and Cai rebelled; King Cheng ordered the Duke of Zhou to crush them and set Weizi in Song to carry on Yin's line.

 35